Gavin-Persad/introToTheDom/README.md

   - Use `querySelectorAll()` to select all elements with the class "highlight".
   - Log the selected elements to the console.
 - **Expected Outcome**:

   - The console should display a collection of three elements: a `<p>` element with the content "This is another paragraph with the class 'content' and 'highlight'" and two `<li>` elements with the content "🍒 Cherry" and "🍈 Fig".

+#### Testing

+Don't forget you can run a test here to check your work.

+- Ticket 1 - `npm test ticket1.test.js`

 ### Ticket 2: Traversing the DOM